Valyao0823/WaveProject/README.md

 # WaveProject
 This app shows a list of WAVE products.
+It supports API 23+.

 The apk file is located at ../app/build/outputs/apk